CdecPGL/minimal-serializer/README.md

 ## Example

-See [Serializer Usage](documents/serializer.md) to know usage of minimal-serializer.
+See [Serializer Usage](documents/serializer.md) to know the usage of minimal-serializer.

 ### C++